LinkedInLearning/advanced-github-actions-3017420/Ch01/01_06-caching-between-workflow-runs/README.md

 # 01_06-caching-between-workflow-runs
-Use these files to caching between workflow runs.
+Use these files to demonstrate caching between workflow runs.

 1. Create a new repo.
 1. Add the files from this directory to the root of the new repo.